Section Image

 King County 98027

-Nature lovers will find plenty to enjoy about Squak Mountain, a wooded, residential neighborhood tucked away in the evergreen-covered terrain between Olde Town Issaquah and Squak Mountain State Park, about 17 miles east of Seattle.
+Squak Mountain is a wooded, residential neighborhood tucked between Olde Town Issaquah and Squak Mountain State Park, about 17 miles east of Seattle.
 “The allure is it’s natural setting.
 It’s removed from the hustle and bustle of the city, but you won’t have to work hard to get to nearby amenities.
 It’s very desirable,” says David Eastern, a branch manager at Windermere Real Estate’s Bellevue West Office.
 Eastern is longtime resident of nearby Cougar Mountain who’s been working in the area for nearly 30 years.

-Students can attend stellar local schools including Issaquah Valley Elementary School, Issaquah Middle School and Issaquah High School, all of which hold A-minus rating or better from Niche, an online school review site.
+Issaquah School District 411 earns an A-plus from Niche.
+Squak Mountain students may attend Issaquah Valley Elementary School (A), Issaquah Middle School (A) and Issaquah High School (A-plus).
 Issaquah High is among the top high schools in the state and offers extensive visual and performing arts programming, including several major theater productions throughout the school year.

 Daniel Berti